break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 };
 ```

-Now can we can see the event logged in the "Actions" tab along with the event information whenever our `filter` event is triggered.
+Now can we can see the event logged in the "Actions" tab along with the event information whenever our `filter` event is emitted.

-### Using the `ref()` Directive
+### Using Directives

 The last thing we need to do is to add our input value to the emitted event so we can use it.
-We can select an element within our custom element using a variation of `querySelector`.
+We can select an element within our custom element using `querySelector`.

 ```ts
 const input = this.shadowRoot.querySelector('input');
 ```

 There's nothing wrong with this approach, but FAST provides us with a number of [directives](https://www.fast.design/docs/fast-element/using-directives) that make common tasks simpler.
-In this case we can use the [`ref()`](https://www.fast.design/docs/fast-element/using-directives#the-ref-directive) directive to add a reference to our element in the component's context (`this`).
+In this case we can use the [`ref()` directive](https://www.fast.design/docs/fast-element/using-directives#the-ref-directive) to reference the element in the component's context (`this`).

-First, let's add `ref(;searchInput')` to our input element (make sure you import `ref` from `@microsoft/fast-element`).
+First, let's add `ref('searchInput')` to our input element (make sure you import `ref` from `@microsoft/fast-element`).

 ```ts
 template: html<MySearch>`